-This overview covers the main European Commission (EC) and domestic legislation on the following areas:
+This overview covers the main Great Britain (GB) and retained EU legislation on the following areas:

 - food imports and exports